 My bedroom was a good size and had some practical touches like a full-sized ironing board, so rare these days.
 There was also a safe, mini bar and tea and coffee making facilities and the bathroom was stocked with The White Company toiletries.
 An added bonus was this beautifully presented welcome fruit and macaron platter.

 I relaxed on the comfy bed in my bathrobe, whilst admiring the Royal Warrant decorations.
 The rooms could do with a touch more colour for my taste but I got a great night’s sleep.

 As for breakfast the next day, it was a great end to my stay.
 I tucked into scrambled eggs and smoked salmon whilst valiantly resisting the tempting baked goods on display ;-).
 Thanks to Accor for introducing me to such a lovely hotel.
 As a follow up, I’ve been invited to stay in their Sofitel London St James property, I can’t wait to check it out!
-Have you ever been to Windsor?
+What would you choose to see with 24 hours in Windsor?

 Castle Hotel Windsor Mgallery, 18 High Street, SL4 1LJ WINDSOR